Nopiming Provincial Park Wildfire in Manitoba produces multiple pyrocumulonimbus clouds

 10-minute GOES-19 Clean Infrared Window (10.3 µm) images with an overlay of 5-minute GOES-19 GLM Flash Extent Density (large blue pixels) from 2030-2050 UTC on 13 May

-The Nopiming Provincial Park wildfire (along with the Ken Fire just across the Ontario border) continued to burn through the subsequent nighttime hours — and their nocturnal glow was very apparent in VIIRS Day/Night Band imagery from NOAA-20 and NOAA-21 (below).
+The Nopiming Fire (along with the Ken Fire, just across the Ontario border) continued to burn aggressively throughout the subsequent nighttime hours — and the elongated nocturnal glow of those 2 wildfire footprints were very apparent in VIIRS Day/Night Band imagery from NOAA-20 and NOAA-21 (below), northeast and east of Winnipeg (CYWG).